 After a restful night, set your GPS for downtown Southern Pines and fuel up for a day of exploring.
 Order a specialty brew (complete with latte art) at Swank Coffee Shoppe and Handmade Market and then join the queue for breakfast at Betsy’s Crepes.
 It’s worth the wait for sweet and savory crepes, waffles, eggs, and breakfast sandwiches.

 After your caffeine fix, take a stroll down Broad Street, where historic buildings house a delightful collection of shops like Mockingbird on Broad, R. Riveter, and Against the Grain, as well as a museum housed in an 1898 train depot (that still serves as an Amtrak station).

 Treat yourself to lunch at one of Southern Pines’ downtown restaurants, like Sweet Basil, Bell Tree Tavern, or Chapman’s.
-Then get a little pampering in: The Southern Salt Room and Donna Lane Day Spa offer treatments to help ease you into vacation mode.
+Then get a little pampering in: Donna Lane Day Spa offers treatments to help ease you into vacation mode.
 Hello, relaxation.

 And it wouldn’t be a true Home of American Golf experience without playing a round of golf — but you don’t need to play like a pro to get on the greens.
 At Pinehurst Resort, test out your skills at Thistle Dhu, an 18-hole putting course, or practice at The Cradle, a par 3, nine-hole short course that attracts both amateurs and scratch golfers.